 The Mission Statement of Hunter High

-To provide a safe and positive learning environment where each student can succeed in a global society.
+To provide a safe and engaging learning environment where each student can gain the knowledge and skills necessary to earn a high school diploma and succeed in our global society.

 Each student can learn.